robtweed/ewd-qoper8/guide.md

  q.stop();
 }, 10000);
 ```
-Any ewd-qoper8 activity should be defined within its ‘started’ event handler.
+Any ewd-qoper8 activity should be defined within its 'started' event handler.
 In the example above you can see a message object being created and queued using `this.addToQueue()` within the
-q.on(‘started’) handler.
+q.on('started') handler.

 Running the above script should produce output similar to the following:
 ```